vilroi/blog/content/posts/case-of-missing-volatile.md

           (*((volatile uint32_t *)(x)))
 ```

-This is the macro used by the library to access memory-mapped addresses.
+This is the macro used by the library to do memory-mapped IO.

 I had defined something similar, except without the ```volatile``` qualifier.